metacommunities/metacommunities/analysis/idea_log.md

 ## Fri Mar 11 09:35:28 GMT 2016
 - going through old fork-pullrequest queries -- could use these to engage with the problems of centralisation on Github
 - also looking at null language repositories on gh -- 10M repos have no language -- that is a major fraction -- what is going on in them.
 That would be worth looking into.
 Might make a new mini-analysis branch on that.
+- ok, did do that -- but put stuff in analysis/repo_language branch
+- also thinking about posting on gh as too centralized -- that's what I've thought for a while.
+But how to analyse it?
+What is the centring effect?
+Are there places that the centring breaks down and in what ways?
+This connects to wider debates about platforms and hubs on the internet.
+Is Github a good case study of this?